pedrolamarao/ceylon-samples/ceylon-tui/README.md

 Notes in the source code are annotated as `#XXX` comments.

-## `ResourceBundle`

-Currently, this component explodes when trying to use `ResourceBundle` for localization.

-Apparently, the build tool fails to include `src/main/resources` inside the module.

 ## Test Source Separation

 Currently, we don't know how to separate white-box test sources from the main module.